-The operator's licence will specify the address from which the operator will operate.
+8.1 The operator's licence will specify the address from which the operator will operate.
 This must be within the area of Staffordshire Moorlands District Council.
 Operate means 'to make provision for the invitation and acceptance of bookings for a private hire vehicle', and the Authority considers that the meaning of making provision for the invitation and acceptance of bookings means the premises where the day to day business is conducted, where bookings are physically taken and recorded and where the physical and/or electronic records are kept and can inspected.
 The specified Operators base premises must have a unique and dedicated local prefix number (01538), (01782) telephone number.
 Free phone numbers, lo-cost, premium and mobile numbers will have to be registered to the operating base (and evidence submitted to the authority) these telephone numbers must be used for bookings.
 Existing Operators will be expected to comply with the new licence conditions set out in this policy upon renewal.

 - 8.2 The operator's licence is a personal or company licence and is not transferrable between individuals.
 Any change of operating address within the Borough must be notified to the Authority at least 7 days before the date of the change, and a new licence showing the new address will be issued and a charge will be made in accordance with our fees and charges. - 8.3 To operate a private hire business from any premises, planning permission for such business use is normally required.
 All applications for an Operator's Licence are forwarded to the relevant planning department.
-It is the applicant's responsibility to ensure that any necessary planning permissions are in place and failure to do so may result in planning enforcement action being taken and if such permission is not obtained the temporary suspension or permanent withdrawal of the operator's licence until alternative authorised premises are in place.
+It is the applicant's responsibility to ensure that any necessary planning permissions are in place and failure to do so may result in planning enforcement action being taken and if such permission is not obtained the temporary suspension or permanent withdrawal of the operator's licence until alternative authorised premises are in place. - 8.4 Appropriate Planning Permission will need to be sought if operating from a domestic/commercial base.